Ben-Semmler/minishell_42/readme.txt

 env ❌ - seg faulting
-export ❌ - cant test cause of env seg faulting unset ❌ - cant test cause of env seg faulting echo ❌ - puts a space at start when using -n Redirection ❌ - ">" does not reset file
-Environment variables ❌ - need to handle double quotes
+export ❌ - cant test cause of env seg faulting unset ❌ - cant test cause of env seg faulting Environment variables ❌ - need to handle double quotes